zsteinkamp/m4l-Modulation-Stepper/README.md

 This is a Max For Live device that will turn continuous modulation input into stair-stepped output.
 It's similar to what a bitcrusher does to audio.

+![How it Looks](images/device.gif)

 For example, you can map an LFO outputting a sine wave to this device's input, then configure the device to generate steps at a tempo-synced or free time interval, automating up to 8 other parameters.

-Here is an image Modulation Stepper turning a sine wave into 1/8 note steps.
-The blue line is the input signal and the orange line is the output signal.
-![How it Looks](images/device.gif)

 ## Installation